-Asghar Zaidi coordinated the overall AAI project (with the support of Bernd Marin), first while based at the European Centre (as Director Research, until 1st September 2012) and then at the Centre for Research on Ageing / the ESRC Centre for Population Change, School of Social Sciences, University of Southampton (the United Kingdom).
+Asghar Zaidi has been the lead researcher, and he also coordinated the overall AAI project (with the support of Bernd Marin); based at the European Centre for Social Welfare Policy and Research, Vienna (as Director Research, until 1st October 2012) and then after 1st October 2012 as Senior Advisor of European Centre Vienna while being based at the Centre for Research on Ageing / the ESRC Centre for Population Change, School of Social Sciences, University of Southampton, the United Kingdom (as Professor of International Social Policy).
 The views expressed here are not necessarily shared by the European Commission or the UNECE.
 Comments and suggestions for improving the AAI are welcome.
-Please email them to ageing@unece.org and aai@euro.centre.org, mentioning 'Active Ageing Index' in the subject of the email.
+Please email them to ageing@unece.org and zaidi@euro.centre.org, mentioning 'Active Ageing Index' in the subject of the email.
 All errors and interpretations will remain the sole responsibility of the authors.